TC25/Chicago_COMPASS/README.md

 Community area and redlining summaries for Chicago and related scripts.
 Specifics below:

 # Data
 Each CSV file (other than the Chicago_redlining files) provides summaries for 77 community areas in Chicago from WRF simulations, satellites, and socioeconomic surveys.
-The WRF code is open source and can be found at https://github.com/wrf-model/WRF
+The WRF code is open source and can be found at: https://github.com/wrf-model/WRF

 Chicago_control, Chicago_no_urb, and Chicago_no_lake have the maximum and minimum average variables of interest for the control, no urban, and no lake simulations.